Anne Macleod Weeks

 Inside Track To College, Inc.

-Yes, with one caveat: college counselors do not get students into their colleges of choice--the students get themselves in.
+Yes, with one caveat: college counselors don't get students into their colleges of choice—the students get themselves in.
 Relationships with admission officials can help a counselor stay abreast of the latest changes on campus, like new programs and majors or financial support opportunities.
 It also enables us to understand the personality of the institution more clearly.